>

 About

-Miranda Moore is a nonfiction and fiction writer, as well as a freelance editor.
-She is winner of the Wells Festival of Literature book for children 2023 and has been twice shortlisted for a Scottish Book Trust New Writers award.
-She was also shortlisted for the Writers’ and Artists’ Short Story 2022.
-Her fiction explores themes of freedom, identity, loss, resilience, integrity, connection and courage.
-Her writing tends towards the dark yet hopeful, and she is drawn to unconventional narratives and timeless issues underlaid with tenderness and humour.
+Miranda Moore writes fiction and non-fiction and works as a freelance editor and writing coach.
+Her debut novel, A Beautiful, Terrible Thing (David Fickling Books, 2025), is a contemporary young adult-crossover story that explores grief, love and atonement.
+Miranda won the DFB and Arvon Search for a Storyteller 2024 and the Wells Festival of Literature book for children 2023 and has been twice shortlisted for a Scottish Book Trust New Writers award.
+Her fiction leans towards the dark yet hopeful, and she is drawn to unconventional narratives and timeless issues underlaid with tenderness and humour.

 Before books, Miranda worked in newspapers as a features writer and editor.
-She lives with her family in the Scottish Borders, where she coaches writers and edits nonfiction.
-She teaches qigong, sings in a band and loves wild places, photography and beautiful food.
+She lives with her family in the Scottish Borders.